Our activity at a glance

-The majority of our clients experienced an employment rights issue such as unlawful deductions of wages, non-payment, or unfair dismissal.
+The majority of our clients experienced an employment rights issue such as unlawful deductions of wages or unfair dismissal.
 The second most common issue was related to employability, such as the inability to translate one’s skills into adequate employment, followed by social security, or the inability to access work-related benefits such as tax credits.
 It is important to note that precarious work often overspills into other areas of life.
-A number of clients approached us with multiple issues which straddled employment rights, housing, and social security.
+A number of clients approached us with complex issues which straddled employment rights, housing, and social security.

-Solving these issues takes time.
-The figure below illustrates some of the steps we help our clients take in their journeys to employment justice.
+Solving employment rights breaches is a complex process which takes several steps to complete.
 We always begin by providing information.
-We also spend time contacting employers and drafting Letters before Action and Grievance Letters when needed.
-At times, we assist clients in formalising their work arrangements by coaching them on how to draft invoices and timesheets.
+We spend time contacting employers and government agencies, helping clients draft Letters before Action and Grievance Letters when needed.
+We also assist clients in formalising their work arrangements, coaching them on how to draft invoices and timesheets.